AuburnSounds/Dplug/README.md

 - What is the minimum OSX version supported?

 Mac OS X 10.7+
-Probably possible to go below, to do that modify the "release" tool.
+Probably possible to go below in cases, but impractical.
+To try that modify the "release" tool.

-- What D compiler should I use?
+- What D compiler can possibly be used?

-   * DMD >= 2.067

-   * LDC >= 0.16.0
+   See `.travis.yml` for supported compilers.

 - Is dplug stable?

-No. The interface tend to change especially in dplug:dsp.
+No. The interface tend to change for improvements.
 Pin the version you use using DUB version specifications.

 ![Rendering](rendering.jpg)